markjprice/web-dev-net9/README.md

 The appendix and color figures are available to download as PDFs:

 - [Appendix, Answers to the Test Your Knowledge Questions](docs/B31470_Appendix.pdf).
-- Color images of the screenshots/diagrams used in this book (coming November 2024).
+- Color images of the screenshots/diagrams used in this book (coming January 2025).

 More content to support the book: